dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 We randomly sample 100 images from training set and use penultimate layer as predictor and visualize these 100 images in [embedding projector](http://projector.tensorflow.org/) by Tensorflow.
 We can visualize these emeddings on the projector along with labels.

 We convert the predictons of the penultimate layer from 512 dimension to 2 dimension using [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) and plot using corresponding labels.
-We get following plots for Perplexity of 15 and 25.
+We get the following plots for Perplexity of 15 and 25.

 <p align="center">
 <img src='/images/visualize_cnn_files/tsne_15.png' width="60%"/>